MOHIT-JANGIR/ARTH-Task-3-AND-AWS-CSA-DEVS-TASK-1/README.md

 ![image](https://user-images.githubusercontent.com/61896468/95984944-91fef380-0e41-11eb-99d4-a1fce403a9ed.png)

-#  <p align="center"> so finally i completed `ARTH TASK 4`,thanks a lot vimal sir and all the 24*7 working technical volunteers for all your seamless and thankful support  </p>
+#  <p align="center"> so finally i completed `ARTH TASK 4/AWS CSA & DEVS TASK 1`,thanks a lot vimal sir and all the 24*7 working technical volunteers for all your seamless and thankful support  </p>